AlanSecundo/psico-app-backend/src/docs/adrs/ADR-004-multi-tenant-architecture.md

 - Future potential to segment by groups, roles, or subscription plans within the same Realm

 ## Note on "Tenant"
-- A "Tenant" represents each logged-in psychologist with their own data.
+- A "Tenant" represents each logged-in psychologistEntity with their own data.
 - "Multi-Tenant" = all users share the same application, but data is isolated.
 - "Single-Tenant" with multiple Realms doesn't quite apply here, as each Realm would still contain multiple users.
 Thus, using multiple Realms would be a form of multi-tenant **with physical authentication isolation**, but **not necessarily single-tenant**.